journeadrien/Project/README.md

 - Analyze the resentful character of tweets with respect to categories (right troll, left troll, etc ...).
 - Analyze the timing of the tweets, if links to a particular events in order to disimform.
-- Try to find some correlations between tweets and voter survey.
+- Try to find some correlations between tweets and a voter survey.

 # Questions for TAa
 Should we rather focus on one particular subject ?